jsr6720/jsr6720.github.io/_posts/2017-09-13-lone-star-nation.md

 ## My Review 5/5

 Great book that reminds me a lot of [David McCullough](https://www.goodreads.com/author/show/6281688) writing style.
+Especially [John Adams](https://www.goodreads.com/book/show/2203).

-Especially [John Adams](https://www.goodreads.com/book/show/2203).<br/><br/>This book delves just deep enough into the anthropology/geologic/political history of spain/mexico/france to give a solid background of Texas without being overbearing.<br/><br/>All the heros are present and accounted for.
+This book delves just deep enough into the anthropology/geologic/political history of spain/mexico/france to give a solid background of Texas without being overbearing.

+All the heros are present and accounted for.
 Great book.

 ### Date Read
 2017/09/13